Limits. Can we treat Parkinson´s even before the first symptoms appear?

 Parkinson’s Disease is a complex neurological disorder commonly described by its dominant motor issues like tremors and stiffness, accounting for the characteristic Parkinsonian look.
-But the truth is that Parkinson’s encompasses a much broader range of symptoms.

 Emerging research suggests that Parkinson’s extend even beyond the brain, affecting nerves throughout the body.
-For example, recent genetic studies found mutations that impair not only central nervous function but also peripheral cellular processes.
+For example, recent genetic studies found mutations that impair not only central nervous function but also peripheral processes.

-Critical to understanding both regarding the threshold and the progressive nature of disease symptoms is the profound age dependency.
 Age dependency is observed across all major neurodegenerative disorders.
-These observations underscore the conclusion that a series of complex interactions must occur, leading to functional deficits later in life.
+These observations underscore the conclusion that a series of complex interactions must occur over time, leading to functional deficits later in life.

 The neuron's vulnerability is influenced by genetic, metabolic, connectivity, or environmental factors.
 In Parkinson´s, it seems to be a combination of all these factors that gradually - with advancing age - compromises the nerve cells toward their threshold.